TiarkRompf/scala3/README.md

 This does not deviate from any figure shown in the paper.

 While we provide all examples in positive versions, negative examples can be easily derived.
-We encourgae readers to try out themselves.
+We encourage readers to try out themselves.
 A few examples:

 - Uncomment L.66 in `examples/File.scala`
 - Add `f.close()` before L.72 in `examples/File.scala`